Alexandra Palace to Tottenham Hale Walk

 10. Unless you want to finish at Blackhorse Road, head W on the A503.
 After crossing the River Lea you pass a couple of entrances to The Paddock, a small Community Nature Garden which you could loop around.
 You then cross the River Lee Navigation at Tottenham Lock.
 Keep ahead at the traffic lights, going up a slope and over the Greater Anglia line.
 Tottenham Hale station is on the right.

 The Paddock is owned and managed by Haringey Council and opened to the public in 2000.
-Bounded by the road and two river channels, the site had been a company sports ground but reverted to a ‘wilderness’ when the factory closed.
+Bounded by the road and two river channels, the site had been a company sports ground but reverted to this ‘wilderness’ when the factory closed.

-» Last updated: September 23, 2024
+» Last updated: November 24, 2024

 Return to Top | Walk Map | Walk Options | Walk Directions.